-Dr. Grasso is a professor in the Political Science department.
+Dr. Grasso is a professor in the Department of Political Science.
 He received his M.A. and Ph.D. from Fordham University, and his B.A. in Government and Politics from St. John’s University.
 Dr. Grasso teaches a number of undergraduate and graduate level classes.
 He has been honored with awards such as an Award for Outstanding Teaching by Pi Sigma Alpha in 2005, the Foundation in Excellence Award by the Texas State Student Foundation and a favorite professor award by Alpha Chi in 1996 and 1998.
 Dr. Grasso has participated in a variety of forums and conferences, such as the Society of Catholic Social Scientists and the Project on American Constitutionalism, among many others.
 His areas of interest are religion identity and politics, The Constitution, and faith and government.

 POSI 1308 Basic Political Ideas